josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 > Tip:
 >
-> In the Xogot script editor, special keywords are highlighted within comments
+> In the script editor, special keywords are highlighted within comments
 > to bring the user's attention to specific comments:
 >
 > - **Critical** (appears in red): `ALERT`, `ATTENTION`, `CAUTION`,